 My back knows from experience that flopping forward and sleeping on the meal tray is going to hurt the next day.

 Professionals advise that leaning back with legs uncrossed is the best position for your back when it comes to sleeping on a plane.

 6. Lay off the coffee

-Caffeine can take up to 6 hours to filter through our systems so lay off the coffee in the airport if you want to nod off on the flight.
-Booze (both on and off the plane) is also best avoided if you want a better quality of sleep.
-I’m not a fan of sleeping pills personally but my husband finds melatonin and magnesium supplements helpful for relaxation.
+This sounds obvious but caffeine can take up to 6 hours to filter through our systems (6 hours!), so lay off the coffee in the airport if you want to nod off on the flight.

 Ever finally drifted off on a flight only to get woken by the meal service?
-(This happened twice on my overnight flight back from India – I woke to find a tikka roll in my face and wasn’t happy.)
 If you’ve got a friendly seat mate or helpful cabin crew, let them know you plan to sleep through the meal service.
-Some airlines even have do not disturb stickers you can pop on your seat.
-(Emirates reportedly do although I haven’t come across any on my trips.)

-Finally, don’t forget to pop your seat belt on over your blanket – that way if there’s any turbulence or its time to land, you won’t be rudely awoken by someone gesticulating at your waist.
+Don’t forget to pop your seat belt on over your blanket – that way if there’s any turbulence or its time to land, you won’t be abruptly awoken by someone checking that you’re buckled up.

 Have any other foolproof tips for sleeping on flights?
 Let me know in the comments.

-This article may contain affiliate links.
+This article contains some affiliate links.
 This means that if you make a purchase after clicking on the link, I may receive a small commission.
-Read disclaimer for details.
+Read the disclaimer for details.